adjerbetian/bobs-payroll/README.md

 This is an attempt to apply Clean Architecture / DDD to the The Payroll System case study from the *Agile Software Development* book while using typescript.

+## Features

+You can see the features [in Cucumber here](https://github.com/adjerbetian/bobs-payroll/tree/master/packages/e2e/src/features).

 ## Rudimentary Specification of the Payroll System *[From the book]*

 The following are some of the notes we took while conversing with our customer.